- Things to Do

 This pass is a good deal for avid museum-goers with several days in New York.
-While The Metropolitan Museum of Art and the American Museum of Natural History are suggested donation, private museums like the Museum of Modern Art (MoMA), Metropolitan Museum of Art and the Guggenheim have fixed admissions that can really add up.
+While The Metropolitan Museum of Art and the American Museum of Natural History are suggested a donation, private museums like the Museum of Modern Art (MoMA), Metropolitan Museum of Art and the Guggenheim have fixed admissions that can really add up.
 Both of those museums are included with the New York Pass, as well as a wide variety of others.

 Should you decide to go with a New York Pass of any duration, it is still a good idea to keep Free Tours By Foot in mind!
 While New York Pass includes some walking tours, you can maximize your savings by using the pass for attractions (to which there are no pay-what-you-wish options available!) and then take one of our many walking tours (see our calendar for dates/times.)